March 17, 2018

 There are multiple features on Kubin’s new machine with the G2 control that Kubin likes best, including the fact that his machine has a W axis coupled with the Quill as well as X, Y and Z. This allows him to move his knee up and down manipulating the W axis, and his 0 never changes.
 The G2 control compensates for that, and nothing needs to be re-set.

 “I can now do more lines on a horizontal, vertical, or an angle, arcs and pockets than before,” added Kubin.
 “I am currently working on a project that requires quite a few mating pieces that have very specific arcs, etc. I could never have been able to prototype this with this current level of accuracy before.”
-MILLPWRG2 uses ACU-RITE SENC 150 1µm (0.00005”) linear encoders for positioning and feedback.
+MILLPWRG2 uses Acu-Rite Solutions SENC 150 1µm (0.00005”) linear encoders for positioning and feedback.

 “One of my most-used milling functions on the G2 is now the circle function,” added Kubin.
 I use it to make certain pockets.
 This function allows me to not have to have a drill bit or an end mill, and I still can get the pocket done since I can easily make a box come up.